 I can’t imagine taking this walk without ending up with a sandy pocketful of shells.

-Every summer my family gathers in Wilton, Maine.
+For many summers my family gathered in Wilton, Maine.
 Not really a tourist destination, Wilton was the home of Bass Shoes before the company closed its factory.

 The Maine Summer is short, the flowers quick to bloom.
 The gladiolas in this picture and the sunflowers in the next are blooming on the hill beside the road to the you-pick blueberry farm.
 I especially like the gladiolas.